-- (1) During 2012, Mr. McCallister served as Chairman of the Board and Chief Executive Officer of the Company, and therefore, as an employee director, did not earn compensation in connection with his service on our Board.
-Mr. McCallister's compensation as our Chief Executive Officer is discussed under "Executive Compensation" in this proxy statement. - (2) Under the Humana Inc. Deferred Compensation Plan for Non-Employee Directors, which we refer to as the Deferred Compensation Plan, non-employee directors may make an irrevocable election each year to defer compensation paid to them by the Company in the form of cash or stock for services rendered as Board members.
-For 2012, all of our non-employee directors, with the exception of Mr. Jones, deferred their stock compensation.
+(1) During 2013, Mr. Broussard served as President and Chief Executive Officer of the Company, and therefore, as an employee director, did not earn compensation in connection with his service on our Board.
+Mr. Broussard's compensation as our Chief Executive Officer is discussed under "Executive Compensation" in this proxy statement.
+In addition, effective December 31, 2013, Mr. McCallister retired as Chairman of our Board of Directors.

+(2) Under the Humana Inc. Deferred Compensation Plan for Non-Employee Directors, which we refer to as the Deferred Compensation Plan, non-employee directors may make an irrevocable election each year to defer compensation paid to them by the Company in the form of cash or stock for services rendered as Board members.
+For 2013, Messrs.
+D'Amelio, Dunbar, Mitchell and O'Brien and Dr. Nash each deferred their stock compensation.
 A director electing to defer cash can choose any of the investment options offered in the Deferred Compensation Plan using Charles Schwab's Retirement Plan Services (other than the Humana Common Stock Fund) or can invest in stock units that have a value relative to that of our common stock.
-For 2012, Messrs.
-McDonald and Hilzinger and Dr. Nash each elected to defer a portion or all of their cash compensation under the Schwab program. - (3) On January 3, 2012, when the fair market value of our common stock was \$88.67 each director in office at that time, other than Mr. McCallister, was granted a stock award of 1,579 shares, representing the annual grant of \$140,000 in common stock.
-The amount shown in column (c) above is the grant-date fair market value times the number of shares awarded, as further discussed under "Compensation Policies Based on Certain Tax and Accounting Rules," plus any dividends or dividend equivalent units accrued on such shares. - (4) Through 2012, vested RSUs with a payout deferral made by the director accrue quarterly dividends that are reinvested into the director's account as additional RSUs and will be included in the final RSU payment when the shares are issued in accordance with the director's payout election.
-This column includes dividend equivalent units that have accrued through December 31, 2012. - (5) Non-Employee Directors did not receive any stock options as part of the 2012 Directors Compensation Program. - (6) Non-Employee Directors did not receive any non-equity incentive plan compensation as part of the 2012 Directors Compensation Program. - (7) A director who is not an employee must retire at the annual meeting following his or her seventy-third birthday.
+For 2013, Mr. Jones and Dr. Nash each elected to defer a portion or all of their cash compensation under the Schwab program.

+- (3) On January 2, 2013, when the fair market value of our common stock was \$69.10, each director in office at that time, other than Mr. Broussard, was granted a stock award of 2,026 shares, representing the annual grant of \$140,000 in common stock.
+The amount shown in column (c) above is the grant-date fair market value times the number of shares awarded, plus any dividend equivalent rights accrued on such shares.
+Effective January 1, 2013, the annual grant is awarded in the form of restricted stock units that vest one year later, and is pro-rated for any service of less than the full year in respect of which the award is granted. - (4) Through 2013, vested restricted stock units with a payout deferral made by the director accrue quarterly dividends equivalent rights that are reinvested into the director's account as additional restricted stock units and will be included in the final restricted stock unit payment when the shares are issued in accordance with the director's payout election.
+This column includes dividend equivalent units that have accrued through December 31, 2013. - (5) Non-Employee Directors did not receive any stock options as part of the 2013 Directors Compensation Program. - (6) Non-Employee Directors did not receive any non-equity incentive plan compensation as part of the 2013 Directors Compensation Program. - (7) A director who is not an employee must retire at the annual meeting following his or her seventy-third birthday.
 Non-employee directors elected subsequent to 1997 do not receive any retirement benefits.
 As he was first elected to the board in 1993, David A. Jones, Jr. is the only director nominee that will have retirement benefits under this former retirement policy, including: (A) at the director's election, either: (x) an annual retirement benefit for the life of the director in the amount of \$38,000, the annual retainer fee in effect for 1997; or (y) in lieu thereof, an actuarially equivalent joint and survivor annuity payment; and (B) an annual matching charitable contribution benefit of \$19,000 for the life of the director.
-The Retirement Plan present values were determined based on a discount rate of 3.75% and a post-retirement mortality assumption using the RP-2000 Mortality Tables for males and females projected to 2013, with 100% white collar adjustment.
-No pre-retirement mortality is assumed.